axiomiety/go-bt/README.md

 # go-bt
-A small BitTorrent client using solely the standard library
+A small BitTorrent client using solely the standard library.
+Uses features that were first introduced in 1.22.

 # Usage